auzenne-duo/duolingo-jeeves-updated/jeeves/scripts/index_pipeline_and_spike_detector/README.md

 **Key Features:**

 - **Incremental Updates**: Uses checkpoint system to only fetch new/updated documents
-- **Rate Limiting**: Respects API limits for each external source (e.g., Reddit: 200 submissions/hour)
 - **Multi-Source Processing**: Handles 4 different data sources with different authentication methods
 - **Error Handling**: Continues processing other sources if one fails
 - **S3 Organization**: Stores documents in `{DataSource}/{Date}/{DocumentID}` structure

+**Note**: The system processes data for both production and development environments, which can lead to rate limit issues with external APIs (e.g., Reddit's 200 requests/hour limit) despite attempts at rate limiting.

 **Monitoring:**